-In Spain, The Organic Law 4/2000 serves as the foundation, establishing the rights and freedoms of all foreigners in Spain, with a specific focus on safeguarding unaccompanied children and ensuring their social integration.
+In Spain, The Organic Law 4/2000 serves as the foundation, establishing the rights and freedoms of all foreigners in Spain, with a specific focus on safeguarding unaccompanied children and ensuring their social integration70.
 A specific protocol regarding unaccompanied children was adopted in 2014 to develop more in detail the process of age assessment and the action of all the involved actors such as police, public prosecutors, forensic doctor units and children protection systems.
-The Organic Law 8/2021 of 4 June introduces key provisions governing age assessment procedures, mandating that individuals be presumed children until proven otherwise by the age assessment and that documentation should prevail.
-It also established ethical standards for medical tests, requiring informed consent and adherence to dignity-focused principles.

-In practice, the age determination process begins at designated police stations - so called CATEs - Temporary Attention Centers for Foreigners (Centros de Atención Temporal de Extranjeros) at the points of disembarkation in the main border regions (Canary Islands, Ceuta and Melilla as well as Andalusia and Murcia), where people arriving from sea are held in detention for a maximum of 72 hours.
+The Organic Law 8/2021 of 4 June introduces key provisions governing age assessment procedures,71 mandating that individuals be presumed children until proven otherwise by the age assessment and that documentation should prevail.
+It also established ethical standards for medical tests, requiring informed consent and adherence to dignity-focused principles.72 the main border regions (Canary Islands, Ceuta and Melilla as well as Andalusia and Murcia), where people arriving from sea are held in detention for a maximum of 72 hours.
 Following disembarkation, expedited screening processes provide minimal time for proper evaluation, leading to heightened risk of misregistration as adults.

+In practice, the age determination process begins at designated police stations - so called CATEs - Temporary Attention Centers for Foreigners (Centros de Atención Temporal de Extranjeros) at the points of disembarkation in